saurabhghatnekar/daoboard/api/src/README.md

 3. Users will be able to view Job Postings
 <ol type="a">
+   <li>Users will be able to view job postings they have applied to</li>
    <li>Users will be able to filter by Company</li>
    <li>Users will be able to filter by Role</li>
    <li>Users will be able to filter by Job Type</li>